thomas4f/mxbmrp/README.md

-# MXB Memory Reader Project (MXBMRP)
+# MX Bikes Memory Reader Project (MXBMRP)

 ![mxbmrp](https://github.com/user-attachments/assets/09dd7100-9938-471a-8c98-09d32ea1aad9)

-A memory reader project that retrieves and displays game data from MX Bikes.
-The program reads memory data, and creates a ReShade shader that displays the info (similar to [MaxHUD](https://mxb-mods.com/maxhud/)).
+The program reads specific memory addresses in MX Bikes to retrieve real-time game data.
+It then writes this data to a ReShade shader file, creating an in-game overlay that displays the information live, similar to [MaxHUD](http://forum.mx-bikes.com/index.php?topic=180.0)).

 ## Features
  - Real-Time Data: Reads game memory data such as bike, track, and server information.